 Distribution of eight perfluoroalkyl acids in plant-soil-water systems and their effect on the soil microbial community

-By Dongqing Zhang, Weilan Zhang, Yanna Liang
+By Dongqing Zhang, Weilan Zhang, and Yanna Liang

 Sci. of Total Envi.